 Every cave, regardless of experience, needs a first aid kit and at some point will want a decent dry bag for gear.
-This Roobuck First Aid Kit for Camping, Hiking, etc. is a good all-around first aid kit.
+This Roobuck First Aid Kit for Camping, Hiking, etc. (on Amazon) is a good all-around first aid kit.
 Its compact, lightweight, and reasonably priced.
-The Earth Pak Waterproof Dry Bag will keep your provisions safe and accessible without breaking the bank.
+The Earth Pak Waterproof Dry Bag (on Amazon) will keep your provisions safe and accessible without breaking the bank.

 When you’re planning on going caving, there are some basic safety practices that everyone needs to observe.
 Everyone – no matter how experienced you feel you are.

 - NEVER go alone.